 St Clement, Willbutts Lane

-St Clement, Willbutts Lane, Spotland, Rochdale, Lancashire OL11 5BE View on map
+St Clement, Willbutts Lane, Spotland, Rochdale, Greater Manchester OL11 5BE View on map

 Designed by architect Lewis Vulliamy, completed in 1835, one of the 'Million Act’ churches funded by Parliament.
 James Manock, Chartist and one of the original members of the Rochdale Pioneers who founded the Co-operative Movement, is buried in an unmarked grave in the churchyard.
 The main door leads to the Community Hall completed in 2003 and used for many different community groups and events.